 Tried this recipe?
 Give it a star rating below!

-- Preheat the oven to 210ºC /190 fan.
+- Preheat the oven to 210ºC / 410F electric or 190C / 375F fan.

-- Roast for a further 8 minutes until the cheese melts and the pine nuts are slightly golden.
+- Roast for a further 8 minutes until the sprouts are crisp on the outside and tender in the middle, the cheese has melted and the pine nuts are golden.